Announcing Pre-Sales For Direct-to-Disc 45RPM Now Open

 The upcoming Julie London-inspired project will be the seventh release for vocalist Lyn Stanley, who was discovered in 2011 by the iconic pianist Paul Smith, a studio giant who was Ella Fitzgerald’s musical director and frequent collaborator over several decades.
 Lyn put out her first album in 2013, and since then has released four others to critical and popular acclaim.
 Her 2017 dual release, The Moonlight Sessions, Volume One and Volume Two, reaped glowing reviews and stellar sales—earning more than $200,000, a rare figure in the tiny independently produced jazz market.
 (Jazz overall accounted for only 1.2 percent of total music album consumption in 2017, according to Statista.com.)

 Lyn can be counted on to surround herself in the studio with the crème de la crème of musicians.
-For this venture, she’s aiming for the intimate sound of piano, bass, drums/percussion, and guitar, with possibly a horn soloist added.
-The band lineup hasn’t been finalized, but previous collaborators have included including legendary studio pianist Mike Lang, Wrecking Crew and Frank Sinatra’s bassist Chuck Berghofer, plus featured guitarist John Chiodini (Peggy Lee and Natalie Cole), percussionist Luis Conte (James Taylor touring artist) and award winning Latin percussionist/drummer, Aaron Serfaty.
+For this venture, she’s aiming for the intimate sound of piano, bass, drums/percussion, and guitar.
+The band lineup hasn’t been finalized, but Lyn has engaged Arturo Sandoval’s long time extraordinary pianist, Otmaro Ruiz, along with her previous collaborators including legendary studio jazz pianist Mike Lang, Wrecking Crew and Frank Sinatra’s bassist Chuck Berghofer, plus featured guitarist John Chiodini (Peggy Lee and Natalie Cole), percussionist Luis Conte (James Taylor touring artist) and award winning Latin percussionist/drummer, Aaron Serfaty.

 All musicians are subject to change.

 Always the perfectionist, Lyn looks forward to recording a direct-to-disc.
 “You have to be into the musical moment.
 There’s pressure on everyone—me, the musicians—we have to be totally prepared.
 But it’s a great format if we execute it well.”
-We are planning on this album to be pressed by Record Technology Inc. with a late Spring 2019 anticipated delivery date.
+I plan to let the real experience of a “live” recording happen, even the countdowns, so my fans can feel like they are live with us in the studio “lounge.”
+We are planning on this album to be pressed by the excellent pressing plant, Pallas in Germany, with a delivery date in late April, 2019.

 Stay tuned for more details on this exciting project. including a worldwide touring show for 2020.
 Who knows, this could be the start of a great new series of tribute albums from the ever-creative Lyn Stanley.